wdemirkoll/MinerSimulator/README.md

 ### Notes and limitations ⚠️
 - All player data is stored only in memory; progress is lost when the program exits.
 - Input validation is minimal; invalid or unexpected input may cause incorrect behavior.
-- Game balance values (prices, energy loss, hunger loss) are hardcoded and intended for demo/learning purposes.
+- Game balance values (prices, energy loss, hunger loss) are hardcoded and intended for learning purposes.
 - There is no save/load system, no difficulty scaling, and no advanced gameplay mechanics.

 ### Author 👤